Adam's Peak: Trails

-Access to the mountain is possible by 6 trails: Ratnapura-Palabaddala, Hatton-Nallathanni, Kuruwita-Erathna, Murraywatte, Mookuwatte and Malimboda.
-The Nallathanni and Palabaddala routes are most favored by those undertaking the climb, while the Kuruwita-Erathna trail is used less often.
-These trails are linked to major cities or town by bus, accounting for their popular use.
-The Murraywatte, Mookuwatte and Malimboda routes are seldom used, but do intersect with the Palabaddala road midway through the ascent.
+Access to the mountain is possible by six trails: Ratnapura–Palabaddala, Hatton–Nallathanni, Kuruwita–Erathna, Murraywatte, Mookuwatte and Malimboda.
+The Nallathanni and Palabaddala routes are most favoured because they are shorter, better developed with facilities such as tea shops and lighting, and more accessible from transport hubs.
+The Kuruwita–Erathna trail is used less often because it is longer, more strenuous, less convenient to reach, and less supported by facilities compared to the more popular routes.
+These trails are linked to major cities or towns by bus, accounting for their popular use.
+The Murraywatte, Mookuwatte and Malimboda routes are seldom used but do intersect with the Palabaddala road midway through the ascent.
 The usual route taken by most pilgrims is ascent via Hatton and descent via Ratnapura.
-Although the Hatton trail is the steepest, it is also shorter than any of the other trails by approximately five kilometers.
+Although the Hatton trail is the steepest, it is also shorter than any of the other trails by approximately five kilometres.

-Once one of the starting 'nodes' of Palabadalla, Nallathanni or Erathna are reached, the rest of the ascent is done on foot through the forested mountainside on the steps built into it.
+Once one of the starting 'nodes' of Palabadalla, Nallathanni or Erathna is reached, the rest of the ascent is done on foot through the forested mountainside on the steps built into it.
 The greater part of the track leading from the base to the summit consists of thousands of steps built in cement or rough stones.
-The trails are illuminated with electric light, making night-time ascent possible and safe to do even when accompanied by children.
-Rest stops and wayside shops along the trails serve refreshments and supplies.
+The trails are illuminated with electric light during the six-months period considered in-season, making night-time ascent possible and safe to do even when accompanied by children.
+Rest stops and wayside shops along the trails serve refreshments and supplies during the same period.

 Whilst there are many ancient monuments on the mountain, there is an important Peace Pagoda located halfway up, built by Nipponzan Myohoji in 1978.